 After a couple of days in Queenstown we drove to Wanaka which took around 1 hour and 10 minutes.
 Out of all the places in our South Island itinerary, Wanaka is one of the places we could happily live permanently we loved it that much!

-From one beautiful lake to another – we drove from Wanaka to Lake Hawea (around 1 hour) for the night and enjoyed a couple of beers in the sunshine.
+From one beautiful lake to another – we drove from Wanaka to Lake Hawea (around 17 minutes drive.)

 We paid NZ$12.00 per person to camp here, which was a little expensive for an unpowered site but the views were so beautiful and the campsite so peacefully quiet that we didn’t think twice about paying that much.